 Celebrate life by the water and soak up the relaxed seaside vibe in Cowes, Phillip Island's commercial hub, which positively bustles during the holiday season.
+When travelling in Cowes, you will be visiting the lands of the Bunurong People.

 I do like to be beside the seaside